Strings in Python are compared with

 Python includes a number of comparison operators that can be used to compare strings.
 These operators allow you to check how strings compare to each other, and return a True or False value based on the outcome.

 This tutorial will discuss the comparison operators available for comparing strings in Python.
 We’ll walk through an example of each of these operators to show how they work, and how you can use them in your code.
-If you’re looking to learn about Python string comparison, this article is for you.
+If you’re looking to learn how to compare strings in Python, this article is for you.

 Python String is and is Not Equal To